Understanding Your Virtual Identity

 Protecting yourself from online identity theft.

 We mostly touch on the threat to business infrastructure, but by that same token, these same threats exist for the average individual as well.
-Your digital footprint and identity is at constant risk of being stolen, and just being aware of how it happens can give you an edge in today’s world.
+Your digital footprint and virtual identity is at constant risk of being stolen, and just being aware of how it happens can give you an edge in today’s world.
 So what is your virtual identity?
 It’s your email password, your mobile device, your social media accounts, your bank login and so much more.
 If not protected, the result is often a ruined credit score and a damaged reputation that can prove extremely difficult to repair.
 So let’s go over the two most common avenues a hacker tries to steal your information and what you can do to protect yourself.

 The key’s, or in most cases key, to your digital life.
 Human beings are lazy by nature.
-En masse we almost always take the path of least resistance, and because of this a very common practice is to use the same password for everthing.
+En masse we almost always take the path of least resistance, and because of this a very common practice is to use the same password for everything.
 Easy to remember one for the 25 apps on average you use a day, but it’s eight characters long has a number and a special character so you are good to go right?
 While it would take a human almost a year and a half to break that password, a computer can do it in as little as five days so now they have access to your entire digital life in less than a week.
 So the solution here is to add more characters right, well yes in a sense.

 Each character you add increases the hacking time exponentially, if you go up to 11 characters the hacking time increases to 10 years and if you go up to 16 it is a millennium or more.
 But this is a sliding scale, with each new year the average hack time reduces so what are you supposed to do, have a different password that at least a 16 characters for every application you use?
 Short answer is yes, but remembering that many different passwords for a human is nigh impossible.
 The answer is having a password manager, while there are many options out there we recommend using Lastpass.
 It is free for individuals, they have a mobile app, and it automatically generates 16 character passwords for you to use.